Coober Pedy is known for it’s underground homes and underground churches – but it’s also full of underground hotels. Here’s how to stay in one.

 If you want to check prices and see more pictures of the Desert Cave, then you can view them here.
 Or…….

-While Desert Cave was the best choice for us, it’s not the only place you can sleep underground in Coober Pedy – there are a lot of hotels and motels that offer underground rooms.
+While we decided that the Desert Cave was the best underground hotel in Coober Pedy for us, it’s not the only place you can sleep underground in Coober Pedy – there are a lot of hotels and motels that offer underground rooms.
 Here’s where else you might want to pick….

 The Underground Motel

 Tucked away in the backstreets north of town, the Underground Motel offers an eclectic range of rooms.